konklone/debian/installing.md

 ![Pick your keymap](images/install/06-keyboard-map.jpg)

 * Then it will try to find a network connection.
 It's likely to say that it can't use your WiFi card without installing new packages.
+Say `No`.

 ![Pick your keymap](images/install/06.5-wifi-failure.jpg)

-* Say `No`.
-You'll arrive at a screen showing you options:
+* You'll arrive at a screen showing you options. **Don't** select "no ethernet card".
+Plug in your USB network connection.
+Hit `Tab` to highlight `Go Back`, then hit `Enter`.

 ![No network connection](images/install/07-no-network.jpg)

-* Plug in your USB network connection.
-Hit `Tab` to highlight `Go Back`, then hit `Enter` to return to this screen, and select `Detect Network Hardware`:
+* That will take you here.
+Select `Detect Network Hardware`:

 ![Menu to retry connection](images/install/08-retry-network.jpg)